thecognifly/cognifly-python/README.md

 ## Installation

+`cognifly-python` can be installed from PyPI.
-Execute the following on both the Raspberry Pi and the remote-controlling computer:
+This is done by simply executing the following on both the Raspberry Pi and the remote-controlling computer:

 ```bash
 pip3 install --upgrade pip